 Origin of Green Anoles Found In California

 Most likely, Green Anoles found in the wild in California were captive lizards that either escaped or were released.
-Green Anoles are common in pet stores, sold as pets or as food for lizard-eating reptiles.
+Green Anoles are common pet store animals, usually sold as pets or as food for lizard-eating reptiles.
 It is also possible that anoles or anole eggs could have been transported in shipments from their native range in Southeast North America.
 Eggs buried in the soil of potted plants is one possible method of transport.
-In areas where they have been established for a number of years, the anoles represent offspring of escaped adults.
-As Green Anoles spread around California, they could be transported from one California location to another.
+In areas where they have been established for a number of years, the anoles most likely represent the offspring of adults that were introduced years earlier.
+As Green Anoles spread more widely around California, it's possible they could also be transported from one California location to another.

-A population of Green Anoles has been established at the San Diego Zoo and Balboa Park which surrounds the zoo.
+For many years a population of Green Anoles has been established at the San Diego Zoo and Balboa Park which surrounds the zoo.
+This might represent the first established population in the state, but I'm not sure of that.

 In a blog post on October 18th, 2013, the Los Angeles Natural History Museum reported a population of Green anoles in the Hancock Park neighborhood of Los Angeles.
 They added four specimens from Hancock Park to the museum on October first.